fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_flowchart2.png" width="400" %}

-_A schematic overview of the steps in averaging of event related potentials_
+_A schematic overview of the steps in averaging of event-related potentials_

 ### Reading and preprocessing the interesting trials